h-dh/QC-DKRZ/tables/Readme.txt

-The files in directory 'projects' are provided as default for the named projects and should  not be edited.
+The files in directory 'projects' are provided as defaults for the named projects and should  not be edited.

 If modifications of the defaults are wanted, please, create identical project/filename within the tables-directory